NeoKish/NeoKish/README.md

 ### Hi there 👋

 ## About
-My name is [Kishan Savant](https://www.linkedin.com/in/kishan-savant/).
 Software Engineer and Open-Source enthusiast with 6 years of overall experience in software development.

 As an open source enthusiast, I try to contribute time and again to the open source projects of my interest.